wende/mongoosetutorial/README.md

 If You've done that now let's open some XMPP client (I use Gajim) connect so some account and write a message to client under JID `test@localhost`

 ![Image](../master/tutorial/resources/step14.png?raw=true)

+Congratz!
+We just received our first XMPP Message with our primitive client.